SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 "Chained attribute access
 "...
 NEW some_class( ... )->attr ...

-"Standalone NEW expression (in the case of the example method, there "is no parameter available)
+"Standalone method call with a NEW expression (in the case of the example "method, there is no parameter available)
 NEW zcl_demo_abap_objects( )->hallo_instance_method( ).

 "Assumption in the following examples: The classes have an instance constructor